The Art of Real New York: Through the Eyes of NYC’s Most Rebellious Artists

 If you were a mainstream artist or photographer living in New York within the last 200 years, chances are you wanted to showcase the best the city had to offer — the elite, the beautiful gardens, the fabulous hustle and bustle.
 But within each generation of creatives, a handful of artists rebelled, and insisted on showing to the world what NYC’s underbelly really looked like — this is their story.

-Join New York Adventure Club on an art-centric journey through the three waves of artistic rebellion that occurred in New York between the 1880s and the beginning of World War II.
+Join New York Adventure Club as we embark on an art-centric journey through the three waves of artistic rebellion that occurred in New York between the 1880s and the beginning of World War II.

-Led by Rena Tobey, American Art Historian and Professor at NYU’s School for Professional Studies, our digital showcase and art salon inside the Church of Sweden’s hidden midtown chapel will include:
+Led by Rena Tobey, American Art Historian and Professor at NYU’s School for Professional Studies, our virtual showcase will include:

-- An overview of the three time periods in NYC history where artists banded together to showcase the underbelly of NYC society
+- An overview of periods in NYC history where artists showcased the underbelly of NYC society

 - A discussion around the Social Reform movement, and how the photography of Jacob Riis and Lewis Hine rattled cages during what was known as the “City Beautiful” era